See below for the BMS documents for both CODES OF CONDUCT and SELECTION COMMITTEE POLICY AND GUIDELINES.

 • Be punctual and always welcome visitors.

-• Be polite and friendly to your opponents including not using offensive language.
+• Be polite and friendly to your opponents and team mates including not using offensive language.

 • Introduce each other at the start of play.